 Read

-Steven Storey, Site Manager for Northern Gas Networks, said: “We apologise for any inconvenience caused during these essential works.
-However, it is vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Hartlepool.
+Shaun Williams, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Sunderland.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.